Warsaw Ghetto: The Largest Ghetto in the Nazi Occupied Europe

 The Nazis had modern rifles, flamethrowers, guns, armored vehicles, and tanks, while the Jewish units had a small number of firearms, mostly pistols, home-made grenades, and Molotov cocktails.

-Hardest battles took place in the area of Zamenhofa, Gesia, and Nalewki streets, and near Muranowski Square.
+The hardest battles took place in the area of Zamenhofa, Gesia, and Nalewki streets, and near Muranowski Square.
 Around 6000 Jews were killed in the fighting, and 7000 more perished in the houses set on fire by the Germans.

 After a month of valiant fighting, the Uprising was quashed and the ghetto burned to the ground.